spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product-prices.md

 ---
 title: Managing marketplace concrete product prices
 last_updated: Aug 11, 2021
-description: This topic describes how to manage marketplace concrete product prices in the Merchant Portal.
+description: This document describes how to manage marketplace concrete product prices in the Merchant Portal.
 template: back-office-user-guide-template
 ---

-This topic describes how to manage marketplace concrete product prices in the Merchant Portal.
+This document describes how to manage marketplace concrete product prices in the Merchant Portal.

 ## Prerequisites